 - Mix lightly in the bowl under the dough starts to come together.
 Once it roughly begins to come together, dump it on your work surface.

 - Begin kneading the dough to work up the gluten.
 The dough will be sticky, but DO NOT ADD flour.
-It makes the dough heavier.
+It makes the dough heavier and will just be absorbed resulting in a heavier bread.

 - After three hours the dough will have risen.
 You want to knock it back somewhat and form it into a round ball.
 To do this, take each side and fold it back in on itself.